 - Centralized documents and access.
 With manual workflows, there’s no such thing as a centralized document database.
 However, with a single, unified database, documents, forms, workflow records, and other assets are readily available and never lost.

 - Adoption without disruption.
 Adopting workflow automation allows seamless integration with existing digital infrastructures and legacy systems.
 The right tool can stitch everything together and eliminate the need for multiple tracking systems.

 - Improved teamwork and morale.
-A good workflow solution removes barriers to collaboration across teams and departments.
-By driving efficiencies so a team spends less time on manual tasks and more time on their actual jobs, workflow automation drives productivity, process value, and can actually inspire happier employees.
+A good workflow automation software removes barriers to collaboration across teams and departments.
+By driving efficiencies so a team spends less time on manual tasks and more time on their actual jobs, workflow management drives productivity, process value, and can actually inspire happier employees.

 Just what are the “pains of the mundane”?

 The cost, waste, and risk associated with manual processes (and even with inflexible last-generation workflow software products) are significant.
 Even mind-numbing, when you consider the scale of some enterprises and the number of processes being executed in a day, a month, or a year.